Getting around Princeton

 Other Ways to Go!

 Carsharing provides access to a car without the hassle or expense of ownership.
-Cars are available for borrow from designated locations.

 Enterprise CarShare is available for Princeton University students and staff.